Decision in 20 seconds

 FAQ

-What does 'shift' mean for infrastructure decisions?
+What does 'shift' mean in this context?

 Search angles this page supports